Foreword p. 4

 This book covers topics regarding audio software, acoustical principles, electroacoustic systems, audio processing, sound synthesis, and communication protocols.

-Here you will find additional digital resources.
+Here you will find additional FREE digital resources.
 You can find the book in every store, online and offline.

 This section outlines representative ways electronic musicians use technologies to record, process, and generate music.
 We discuss basic concepts such as sound synthesis and sound processing, both in real-time and non-real time.